nickoala/telepot/README.md

 Having a single message handler is adequate for simple programs.
 For more sophisticated programs where states need to be maintained across messages, a better approach is needed.

 Consider this scenario.
 A bot wants to have an intelligent conversation with a lot of users, and if we could only use a single message-handling function, we would have to maintain some state variables about each conversation *outside* the function.
 On receiving each message, we first have to check whether the user already has a conversation started, and if so, what we have been talking about.
-To avoid such tedium, we need a structured way to maintain "threads" of conversation.
+To avoid such mundaneness, we need a structured way to maintain "threads" of conversation.

 Let's look at my solution.
 Here, I implemented a bot that counts how many messages have been sent by an individual user.
 If no message is received after 10 seconds, it starts over (timeout).
 The counting is done *per chat* - that's the important point.